manyfold3d/website/about/supporters.md

 ---
-title: Donate
+title: Supporters
 layout: page
+parent: About
+nav_order: 3
 ---

 Manyfold is 100% open source, and always will be.
-That's only made possible by your support!
+That's only made possible by the support of our community!

 If you like what we're doing and find Manyfold useful, please considering helping us out with a one-off or regular donation or company sponsorship!